Lars Larson, Ph.D., chair

 English faculty members engage the intellects and imaginations of their students through careful attention to the reading and writing of literature, its context, and its art.
 In addition to their classroom teaching, faculty strive to model the personal and ethical qualities inherent in the University’s mission, including the discipline and commitment necessary for scholarly research and creative expression.
 They are committed to student-centered instruction, which develops the skills and confidence English majors need to be successful in graduate programs, as well as in a variety of careers, including teaching, law, publishing, and business.

-The department offers an English major and minor.
+The department offers an English major and minor and a writing minor.
 The English program offers courses in British, American, and trans-national literatures in English, and in academic and creative writing.
 Prospective English majors and minors should consult with the department chair about designing their programs of study.

 Learning outcomes for English Majors